joinSamBalboa/Pickle-Man-Pac-Man-clone/README.md

 <hr>

-### 📙 What is Pickle Man?
+### ❓ What is Pickle Man?
-> This is a Rick and Morty inspired Pac-Man clone using purely HTML, CSS, and Vanilla Javascript.
+<p>This is a Rick and Morty inspired Pac-Man clone using purely HTML, CSS, and Vanilla Javascript.
 User is able to control the main character, Pickle Man, who is tasked with collecting all of the mega seeds to escape the sewers he finds himself in, whilst avoiding the ghost-rats.
-The user is also able to use Szechuan sauces, placed in each corner of the game, to enable the ghost-rats be eliminated and get additional points.
+The user is also able to use Szechuan sauces, placed in each corner of the game, to enable the ghost-rats be eliminated and get additional points.</p>

 <hr>